Physician Shortage Area Program

-PSAP students also get a 'Big Sib,' a sophomore medical student from the PSAP, to help guide them through the Program.
+PSAP students also get a “Big Sib", a second year medical student from the PSAP, to help orient them to medical school life and to guide them through the Program.

 Frequently Asked Questions

-Although applicants planning family medicine are given the highest priority for the PSAP, many rural communities also have a shortage of other physicians, especially other general physicians (e.g., general internal medicine, general pediatrics, obstetrics and gynecology, general surgery, emergency medicine).
-As a result, applicants planning any specialty, or who are unsure of their future specialty, will also be given consideration for the PSAP.
+Many rural communities also have a shortage of other physicians, especially obstetrics and gynecology, general surgery, and emergency medicine.
+As a result, applicants planning any specialty, or who are unsure of their future specialty, will also be considered for the PSAP.

-After graduation, students are expected to practice in a rural area or small town, preferably in Pennsylvania or Delaware, for their professional career.
+- After graduation, students are expected to practice in a rural area or small town, preferably within Pennsylvania or Delaware, for their professional career.

 Applicants to the PSAP must first apply to Sidney Kimmel Medical College of Thomas Jefferson University through AMCAS.
 Once the AMCAS application has been received and verified by SKMC’s Office of Admissions, a Secondary Application is sent to the student.
 Candidates interested in the PSAP should check “Physician Shortage Area Program (PSAP)” on the Secondary Application, complete the application online and submit the required three (3) additional letters of recommendation by November 15.